 Wheat hills under a swirling sky: a road climbs from the far country and stops at the brink of a huge valley; a child in red stands at the edge, reaching toward a small home whose windows glow gold on the far rim, across the gulf, too far to reach on foot.

-Now you wanted to go home
+Now you wanted home

 more than anything.

-He set you on the road back,
+He set your feet on the road.

 "I will arise and go to my father." — Luke 15:18